 This interactive learning experience is focused upon a deepened understanding of good leadership characteristics, practicing leadership skills, understanding the responsibilities and tasks of being a camp counselor, and introducing the idea of using and working with emotional leadership.

 The counselors also developed solutions to camp issues (such as cellphone use) and implemented them during Camp 2015.
 The interactive learning sessions were favorites.
-One of our volunteers, who is in the NRCF Post-Secondary program told me, “This is my fourth opportunity to be a part of Leadership Camp.
+A volunteer in the NRCF Post-Secondary program expressed their fourth opportunity to participate in Leadership Camp.
 I have learned a lot at each of them, but this year was the best yet, I learned so much!”

 Seventeen of our youngest students attended Kids Camp this year.
-We conducted this one day excursion at a wonderful amusement park in Nairobi.
-The kids loved the games and the especially the rides!
+We conducted this one-day excursion at a wonderful amusement park in Nairobi.
+The kids loved the games and especially the rides!